BoyanBoychev/Basic-Hotel-System---PHP-MVC-Framework/README.md

 3. Install dependencies (If you already have Composer installed), run the following command to install dependencies:
    "composer install"
 4. Set up Database:
-   - Create database named "hotel" - I'm using MySQL server from Xampp
+   - Create database named "hotel" - I'm using MySQL server from XAMPP
    - Use this SQL code to create the tables:
      ##User table: